2018-2019 COURSE (SECUNDARIA ONLINE ONLY)

 In the first place, welcome to my web-page!

-This is a relatively new venture (now in its fourth year), but I really needed to move with the times and embrace all this new technology!
-To be honest, I’m not a complete illiterate: I have a personal computer, a laptop, an iphone/ipad and a web-cam, but I always had my students in front of me in the past, as it’s probably easier to explain things and it’s much better when you need to criticise them (constructively, of course!).
+This web-page is now in its fifth year, as I really needed to move with the times and embrace all this new technology!
+To be honest, I’m not a complete illiterate as far as technology is concerned: I have a personal computer, a laptop, an iphone/ipad, a projector, and a web-cam, but I always had my students in front of me in the past, as it’s probably easier to explain things and it’s much better when you need to criticise them (constructively, of course!).

 Let me tell you a few things about who I am, what I do and how I do it.
 Apart from other studies, back home in England and here in Spain, I have a PGCE (Post Graduate Certificate in Education) and both CELTA and DELTA qualifications (Certificate and Diploma in English Language Teaching to Adults).

-I have lived in the beautiful cultural city of Salamanca for well over 20 years and I set up my own Language School in 1993.
+I have lived in the beautiful cultural city of Salamanca for close to 30 years and I set up my own Language School in 1993.
 My ‘speciality’ has always been high-level university subjects like Gramática Inglesa, Fonética y Fonología, or Morfosintaxis, although I have also taught children, teenagers and ‘normal’ adults (non-filólogos/as, that is!), preparing all sorts of exams (Cambridge, Escuela Oficial, Trinity College, TOEFL and others).

-For the last few years, however, I have devoted my time to just one thing: the preparation of our wonderful system of ‘oposiciones’ (competitive exam, or whatever you want to call it in English).
+For the last ten years or so, however, I have devoted my time to just one thing: the preparation of our wonderful system of ‘oposiciones’ (competitive exam, or whatever you want to call it in English).
 It was proving difficult to combine other courses with the preparation, so I finally decided to specialise, even though I had first started preparing ‘opositores’ back in the 1990s.